project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 To run the Sunbird portal successfully, follow these steps sequentially:

-1. Ensure that you meet the prerequisites
+1. Ensure that you meet the **Prerequisites**
-2. Follow the instructions in Setup
+2. Follow the instructions in **Getting started with setting up the application**
-3. Configure Backend Services Stack
+3. Follow the instruction in **Configure Backend Services Stack**
-4. Edit the Application Configuration file
+4. Follow the instruction in **Edit the Application Configuration file**
-5. Run the Application
+5. Follow the instructions in **Run the Application**

 ### Prerequisites

 Ensure that you meet the following prerequisites before installing and running the Sunbird-player application:

 1. **Software dependencies**

 	* [Node](https://nodejs.org/en/download/){:target="_blank"} - install the latest release of 8.11.2 LTS series

 2. **API Keys**

+	* For getting an API key you should send an email to: info@sunbird.org

 **Note:** This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.

-- For getting an API key you should send an email to: info@sunbird.org.

-### Setup
+### Getting started with setting up the Application

 For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.